 Herpes symptoms can be painful, and the sores or medical condition can worsen if proper care is not taken.
 Hence, it is very important to discuss herpes with your doctor, family, and friends.
 Do not shy away.
 People who love you would never care less for you because you have a medical condition.
 So spread your wings and live your life king-size.

 Herpes is far from a rare condition; it’s pervasive globally.
 Whether we’re conscious of it or not, this virus has touched the lives of countless individuals.
-According to the World Health Organization (WHO), an estimated 3.7 billion people under 50—approximately two-thirds of the global population—are infected with herpes simplex virus type 1 (HSV-1), commonly associated with oral herpes.
+The World Health Organization (WHO) estimates that about 3.7 billion people, or approximately two-thirds of the global population under 50, are infected with herpes simplex virus type 1 (HSV-1), commonly associated with oral herpes.
 Meanwhile, about 491 million people aged 15-49 have genital herpes, primarily caused by HSV-2.
 These numbers paint a vivid picture of herpes’s prevalence but underscore the need for accurate information and understanding.

 - A sum of $16 Billion is invested in the treatment of STIs across the US every year.
 So investing in your health, especially when you have herpes, should not scare you.

-- In the United States, it’s estimated that between 50% to 80% of American adults are infected with herpes simplex virus type 1 (HSV-1), commonly referred to as oral herpes.
-This viral strain is known to cause cold sores or fever blisters in or around the mouth.
+- Estimates suggest that between 50% to 80% of American adults in the United States are infected with herpes simplex virus type 1 (HSV-1), commonly called oral herpes.
+This viral strain causes cold sores or fever blisters in or around the mouth.

 - 72% of the people suffering from herpes do not notice the early signs.
 So stop blaming yourself for knowing late.